 There are eight unique features of eCommerce technology including richness, ubiquity, global reach, universal standards, information density, interactivity, and social technology.

 Since the internet’s birth, its user base has increased significantly, and along with it, e-commerce has flourished.
-The internet is accessible from countless locations, including homes, offices, enterprises, personal cell phones, and even airplanes.
+The Internet is accessible from countless locations, including homes, offices, enterprises, personal cell phones, and even airplanes.
 Thankfully, the internet allows everyone to access it for free or very cheaply, anywhere in the world.

 Why Is eCommerce Ubiquity Very Important?

-A conventional business market is a physical location with access to care by the exchange of documents.
+A conventional business market is a physical location with access to care through the exchange of documents.
 For instance, clothing and footwear would require clients to visit a store and purchase.
 By contrast, E-commerce is pervasive, which means it can be accessed wherever.